altovacio/duelo-de-plumas/docs/technical_debt.md

 AI input/output log
 Review Writer I/O
 Review Judge I/O
+When deleting a user the transactions are lost from admin

 ## TODO
 purchase credits? verify.
 We have a function for that, but not an endpoint nor a defined method.